Steps to Get a Medical Marijuana Card in Arizona?

 (Written recommendations are not accepted.)
 If you do not have a diagnosis already, you will need to be evaluated and diagnosed.
 Our Scottsdale Medical Marijuana Doctors can provide you with an exam and evaluation to meet this requirement at our Arizona MMJ Certification Center.

 According to the Arizona Medical Marijuana Act, there are specific “debilitating medical conditions” qualify individuals to receive a Medical MMJ card in Arizona, but it is possible to ask for an inclusion if you do not see yours listed as one of those conditions.
+In the near future, a medical marijuana vending machine might make its way to an area near you so this could make obtaining your prescription an easier process.

 Arizona Medical Card Qualifying Conditions